TREC-LAB/ros_darwin/src/darwin_control/README.md

 ├── CMakeLists.txt -> /opt/ros/melodic/share/catkin/cmake/toplevel.cmake
 └── darwin_control
-    ├── CMakeLists.txt  *// no use at all.
-But don't delete it, because it is created when using catkin_create_pkg.*
+    ├── CMakeLists.txt  // no use at all.
+But don't delete it, because it is created when using catkin_create_pkg.
     ├── config
-    │   └── darwin_control.yaml
+    │   └── darwin_control.yaml  // defines what controllers we are using, and which joints they are controlling.
     ├── launch
     │   └── darwin_control.launch
     └── package.xml